Hear directly from our residents about the care and support they are receiving during this challenging time.

 Modified Financial Plan

-The entrance fee for the modified plan is $36,400 less per person than under the standard plan.
 The first 365 cumulative days of care – at any level – are charged at the applicable per diem rate in addition to the monthly fee of the independent living residence occupied at the time of transfer.
 Starting with the 366th cumulative day of care, the per diem charges cease and all subsequent days of care – at any level – are covered by the monthly fee applicable to the independent living residence last occupied.

 You’ll want to see this.